 Where children are identified as being at risk, the Agency has the right to intervene for the child’s safety, if it is no longer safe for the child to remain or return home.
 In such circumstances, the child may be placed in foster care or in residential care.
 Children who are homeless, but who are not considered to be otherwise at risk, are provided with accommodation under Section 5 of the Child Care Act 1991.

 Certain young people leaving residential care, foster care, prison, or juvenile detention services may be at risk of youth homelessness.
-The Child and Family Agency works to reduce this risk by setting up aftercare supports for such children.
-It is intended to put the requirement for an aftercare plan on a statutory basis – see After leaving care below.
+The Child and Family Agency works to reduce this risk by setting up aftercare supports for such children – see After leaving care below.

 Unaccompanied foreign nationals under 18 years arriving in the State by ferry or air without their family are routinely referred to the Child and Family Agency, which may then decide that an application for a declaration as a refugee should be made on behalf of the minor.
 The Agency makes specific arrangements in conjunction with the Office of the Refugee Applications Commissioner forthe processing of such applications.
 The Agency is responsible for the general care and well-being of the minor and will provide assistance to them.